Real Estate In Africa: See Countries With Free And Restricted Markets

 Six of the world’s twelve fastest-growing economies are in Africa.
 The continent has 60% of the world’s uncultivated arable land.
 By 2023, Africa’s growth prospect is predicted to be among the highest in the world.
 From this, it is obvious that investing in Africa is a smart move.

 However, there is the question of what and where to invest in.
 At first glance, it would seem as though the oil and gas, banking and finance as well as telecommunication sectors are the major drivers of the African economy.

-Real estate in Africa is also the leading driver of Africa’s post-pandemic recovery with over $8oo million deals taking place this year alone.
-So whether it is for Agriculture or infrastructure, Africa’s property market is worth investing in.
+Real estate in Africa is also the leading driver of the continent’s post-pandemic recovery with over $800 million in deals taking place annually.
+So, whether it is for Agriculture or infrastructure, Africa’s property market is worth investing in.

-But there is a lot to learn about Africa’s property market.
-A good place to start is knowing what conditions come with owning a “property” in Africa.
+But there is a lot to learn about real estate in Africa.
+A good place to start is knowing what conditions come with owning a property in Africa.
+The conditions usually vary from one country to another.
 This is why we will be giving you a rundown of Africa’s free and restricted property markets.

-Land ownership in Africa is of two kinds; Free and Restricted (leased).
+Land ownership in Africa is of two types; Free and Restricted (leased).
 In many African countries, foreigners are given access to lands on a lease.
 In a leasehold property market, ownership of a property is only for a specific time frame.

 During this time, the new owner (lessee or tenant) must abide by the terms agreed in the lease contract.
-At the end of the lease term, the original owner has the right to take back possession of his land.
+At the end of the lease term, the original owner has the right to repossess his/her land.
 If need be, the duration of the lease can be extended.

-Restricted property markets do not permit foreigners the right to private ownership of the real estate in Africa.
-While this may be the case, some African countries permit foreigners to purchase and own real estate.
+Restricted property markets do not permit foreigners the right to private ownership of real estate in Africa.
+Nevertheless, some African countries permit foreigners to purchase and own real estate.

 #1.
 South Africa